Nameer-Iqbal/To-do-List/README.md

 # React + Vite
+The purpose of this project is to build a simple, interactive to-do list application using React.
+The application provides an intuitive way for users to manage their tasks by adding and deleting items in a list.
+This project focuses on front-end as well as back-end development, utilizing React to create an interactive user experience and JavaScript is used for the implication of backend.
+Moreover, the tasks are later being saved in a database using MongoDB.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.